stefaneidelloth/treezjs/doc/views/propertiesView.md

 # Properties View

 The purpose of the Properties View is to **inspect and edit the properties of a treez atom**.
-The Properties View is organized with a  a hierarchical structure:
+The Properties View has a hierarchical structure (you could call it "another tree"):

 * The Properties View might contain several **tabs**
-* A tab might contain several **sections**
+* A tab might contain several collapsable **sections**
 * A section might contain several **input elements**

 If you click on a node/atom in the [Tree View](./tree_view.md), the corresponding properties are shown in the Properties View.